openvinotoolkit/openvino_contrib/modules/android_demos/coco_detection_android_demo/README.md

 > The first time when you run the demo application on your device, your need to grant camera permission.
 Then run it again.

 > To build the project correctly, you should write in OpenCV `build.gradle` file `kotlinOptions` parameter same as current project's `build.gradle` file

+### Application Output

+The demonstration is expected to include real-time inferencing from the camera stream.
+This means that the system will continuously analyze and process video data from the camera in real-time, providing immediate insights and responses based on the live feed.